Meet Our Candidates

 Ilyuk is the President of the SJD Society at Fordham Law School and is responsible for facilitating engagement between Fordham SJD candidates and other universities’ SJD programs.

-Working Title: The Power of Instrumental Compliance with International Law to Promote Anti-Discrimination Laws for Middle Eastern Minorities and Achieving Peace Agreements: Arabs in Israel as a Case Study
+Working Title: The Power of Political Activism, Civil Society and Instrumental Compliance with International Law to Promote Anti-Discrimination Legislation for Minorities and Achieving Peace Agreements: Arabs in Israel as a Case Study

 Supervisor: Professor Martin S. Flaherty

 Maroun Maalouf is a common law-trained and certified attorney.
 He received his LLB from the University of Haifa, where he also served as a Teacher Assistant and an Everette fellow, interning for the Dirasat: the Arab Center for Law and Policy.
 He also took part in the Legal Feminism Clinic, where he co-supervised an advocacy group for the promotion of rights of marginalized women and bringing reconciliation through this group of Arab and Jewish women.
 He was also an active member of the Model United Nation’s Club, winning several awards.

 He was admitted as an attorney at the Israeli Bar Association in 2016.
 Prior to his admission, he worked as a student in several law firms and at the Court Hall in Nazareth tutoring Arab and Jewish high school groups on topics of democracy, peace, justice, and law firms.
 He was also an intern for several civil society organizations and NGOs promoting human rights and civil rights in Israel.
 Later, Maalouf completed his mandatory legal internship at the Haifa District Attorney’s Office – Civil Department, where he dealt with many civil cases during his service at the Public Sector.